 One comment I often hear from first time authors is, “I don’t need an editor because I do my own editing.”

-Okay, I admit that I resemble that remark.
+Okay, I admit I resemble that remark.
 When I wrote my very first book, Anna’s Kitchen, I too thought I didn’t need an editor.
 In fact, I was such a smart aleck at the time that I thought I knew everything.
-Never mind the fact that I had never written a book before in my life.
+Never mind the fact I had never written a book before in my life.
 As far as I was concerned, the spell checker in my word processing software was all I needed.
 So how did I do?
 Well, you may want to refer to my post titled, Just Add Two Tablespoons of Fate.
 Sure, I can laugh about it now, but it’s a splendid example of why all authors, especially new authors, must have an editor.

 Why every author needs an editor.

 An editor is a fresh pair of eyes to go over your manuscript.
 They give it the added polish it needs to turn it into a great book.
 They’re not as much concerned about the content of your work as they are the structure.
 They look for things such as misspelled words, typos, and comma spliced sentences.
 They also look for dangling participles, incorrect homonyms, redundancy, and the dreaded passive voice.
 In other words, they fix all the gaffes that you, as a writer, may have overlooked.
 The reason why you’re not seeing them is because you’re too involved with your own work to see it objectively.
 This is normal.
 As human beings, we can’t be objective about ourselves.
 This is why it’s difficult for us to see our mistakes.
 It’s the same reason why doctors don’t treat themselves or members of their own families.